sharmasapna/leetcode_sql_solutions/README.md

                      AND a.player_id = b.player_id
 ```
 ### 1097.
 Game Play Analysis V
-Sirst we want to find the min date any player logged.
+First we want to find the min date any player logged.
-secondly we want to find who all logged on the next day so we join the previous result with Activity with a left join as we want all the day1 logged players.
+Secondly we want to find who all logged on the next day so we join the previous result with Activity with a left join as we want all the day1 logged players.
 Thirdly we count the install as total number of player_id logged on a day from the Activity tble
 ```